dmschulman/dmschulman.github.io/about/resume.md

 ### Ithaca College
 August 2004 - May 2008

-B.A., Journalism, Politics minor
+* B.A., Journalism, Politics minor

-B.A., Art History
+* B.A., Art History

-### The Haverford School

 ## Languages & Technologies